founderandlightning/tdd-course/node/Session 4: Practical/README.md

 ## Setup test env
  Node js allow you to setup env through the script.
 When you are working on real time application there must be different env like `Development`, `Production/Staging` and `Test`.
 There would be different database for each env.
 So before run the test we need to setup test env.
 But `cross-env` package is required to setup it.

- We can do it just by creaing a test command in `Package.json` file.
+ We can do it just by creating a test command in `Package.json` file.
  ```{
   "name": "api",
   "scripts": {